Please click on the button below to download and print the application.

 With all BGA seniors, spend the last five weeks of your BGA Career getting hands-on, practical experience in a career field of your choice while getting paid

 The CTE program is open, by application, to any student enrolled at BGA.
-For more information, please review the two documents below:

-To learn more, please contact David Kramer, our Director of Green Programs at dkramer@bostongreenacademy.org.
+David Kramer, Director of Green Programs at dkramer@bostongreenacademy.org.